Cross Church (Northwest Arkansas): History

-The church was founded in the 1870 as Landmark Liberty Baptist Church.
-In 1910, the church was renamed First Baptist Church Of Springdale.
+The church was founded in 1870 as Landmark Liberty Baptist Church.
+In 1910, the church was renamed as First Baptist Church of Springdale.
+Otto Whittington served as pastor from 1940 until 1945.
+For 16 years, the church was pastored by Cliff Palmer who began his tenure in 1970.
 In 1976, it founded the Shiloh Christian School.
+Dr. Ronnie Floyd would become pastor of the church in 1986.

 In 2001, it opened a campus in Rogers (Pinnacle Hills).
 The church changed its name from First Baptist Church of Springdale to Cross Church in 2010.

-The church changed its name from First Baptist Church of Springdale to Cross Church in 2002.

 In 2018, it claimed a weekly attendance of 8,959 people.

 In 2019, Nick Floyd became the senior pastor, after the departure of his father Ronnie Floyd.